Camelot, Kirkham: History

 This area was originally home to the Muringong, southernmost of the Darug people.
 In 1805 John Macarthur established his property at Camden where he farmed merino sheep.
 In 1810, explorer John Oxley was granted 600 acre nearby, which he named Kirkham, after his birthplace in Yorkshire.
 Oxley had a homestead and stables built in 1816 (today this is in separate ownership, across Kirkham Lane) and, probably sometime later, a Mill.
-Oxley died in 1828 in straightened economic circumstances, his widow and children were granted 5000 acre by the Executive Council, although she was refused a pension.
+Oxley died in 1828 in straitened economic circumstances, his widow and children were granted 5000 acre by the Executive Council, although she was refused a pension.
 The house was demolished in 1882; the heritage-listed stables, which date from 1816, are all that remain.

 The existing Camelot was designed by the Canadian-born architect John Horbury Hunt for James White, New South Wales politician and great-uncle of Patrick White.
 It was completed in 1888 on the site of Oxley's old Kirkham Mill, and partly on its foundations.
 Folklore has it that the house was financed by the winnings from one of James White's horses, called Chester, which won the 1877 Melbourne Cup.

 James White bought the property in the mid 1870s and it became his primary race horse-stud.
 White was a highly successful breeder, his horses won five A.J.C.
 Derbys, five A.J.C.
 Sires' Produce Stakes, five V.R.C.
 St Legers and six V.R.C.
 Derbys between 1877 and 1890.
 The attention paid to the design and construction of the stables by White and Hunt reflects the important part horse racing played in the White family.
 His wife, Emily Elizabeth, whom he married in 1856, shared his passion for racing.
 Prior to moving to Kirkham, as it was then known, White was educated at the King's School, Parramatta.
 On his father's death, James managed Edinglassie, Timor and Boorooma.
 In 1848 James leased Belltrees, in partnership with brothers Francis and George.
 Management of the property was so successful that they purchased Belltrees in 1853.
 The partnership continued to buy properties in the Upper Hunter region.
 In around 1860 James White bought Martindale, near Muswellbrook, where he lived for a number of years.
 By 1864 he was a magistrate and in December of the same year was elected to the Legislative Assembly for the Upper Hunter.
 His main political interests were railway expansion, taxes on luxuries and an interest in free selection.
 In 1868 White resigned from parliament to tour England and the United States.
 While he was away his brothers, on behalf of the partnership, continued to buy properties.
 On his return he ran for the seat of Upper Hunter again, but was defeated.